Lucchese crime family: Corallo and the Jaguar

-Corallo, a huge fan of the New Jersey faction of the family, reputedly inducted and promoted Anthony "Tumac" Accetturo and Michael "Mad Dog" Taccetta into the organization and put them in charge of the Jersey Crew, which reportedly controlled most of the loansharking and illegal gambling operations in Newark, New Jersey at the time.

-In the early 1980s, the FBI finally managed to plant a bug in the Jaguar.
-The FBI recorded Corallo speaking at great length about mob affairs, including illegal gambling, labor racketeering, drug trafficking, and murder.
-Corallo was arrested and put on trial along with all the heads of the Five Families at the time.
-This trial became known as the Mafia Commission Trial.

-On December 16, 1985, Gambino crime family boss Paul Castellano was murdered without Commission approval.
-The Genovese and Lucchese family teamed up and plotted John Gotti's murder.
-The alliance had Gambino underboss Frank DeCicco murdered, but failed in its attempts to kill Gotti.
+On December 16, 1985, Gambino boss Paul Castellano was murdered without Commission approval.
+In response, the Genovese and Lucchese families conspired against Gambino capo John Gotti, who had engineered the hit.
+The alliance resulted in the murder of Gambino underboss Frank DeCicco, but failed in its attempts to kill Gotti.

-Corallo, Santoro, and Furnari were indicted in the Mafia Commission Trial in 1986.
-As the trial wore on, Corallo realized that the entire Lucchese hierarchy was about to be decimated.
+As the Mafia Commission Trial wore on, Corallo realized that the entire Lucchese hierarchy was about to be decimated.
 Not only was it all but certain that he, Santoro and Furnari would be convicted, but they faced sentences that, given their ages, would all but assure they would die in prison.
-In the fall of 1986, Corallo chose Anthony "Buddy" Luongo as acting boss.
+In the fall of 1986, Corallo appointed Anthony "Buddy" Luongo as acting boss.
 However, Luongo disappeared in 1986.

-Corallo's ultimate choice was Vittorio "Vic" Amuso, the capo of Furnari's old crew.
-Allegedly, both Amuso and another longtime protègé of Furnari's, Anthony "Gaspipe " Casso, were candidates for the job.
+As a result, Corallo appointed Victor Amuso, the capo of Furnari's old crew.
+Allegedly, both Amuso and another longtime protègé of Furnari, Anthony Casso, were top candidates for the job.
 Evidence suggests that Corallo wanted Casso, but Casso convinced him to select Amuso instead.
-Amuso officially became boss in January 1987, when Corallo, Santoro, and Furnari were sentenced to 100 years in prison.
-Amuso made Casso his underboss in 1989, allowing him to exert great influence over family decisions.
+Amuso officially became boss in January 1987, when Corallo, Santoro and Furnari were sentenced to 100 years in prison.
+Amuso made Casso his underboss in 1989, allowing him to exert great influence over the family.
 Corallo and Santoro died in prison in 2000, while Furnari was released in 2014.